 ORGANIZATION FUN FACTS

-- The first CHC facility was a second floor, two room walk up apartment.
+- Our first facility was a second floor, two room walk up apartment.
 They have come a long way, not Just in Middletown but across the state of Connecticut and nationally.

 QUOTES FROM CLIENTS

 “Project Echo helped me to have more honest, direct conversations with patients about the impact and risks of long-term narcotic use.
 I am more confident about treatment options and non-narcotic medications for neuropathic pain and migraine headaches.
 The case presentations gave me additional insight into alternative treatments for peripheral neuropathy and gave my patients hope that we still have more options for treatment.
-I helped several patients taper off all narcotics with the realization that they really haven’t made them be more active.” -Julie Brady, MD, Colorado Springs Health Partners
+I helped several patients taper off all narcotics with the realization that they really haven’t made them be more active.” – Client, MD